 - Selling is a Numbers game - is the important getting measured?

-- How nurture marketing brings the human element into sales
+- How to nurture marketing brings the human element into sales

-- Advanced business analytics - bring you CRM data to life
+- Advanced business analytics - bring your CRM data to life